oVirt/ovirt-site/source/feature/feature-template.html.md

 *   Name: My User (MyUser)

-Include your email address to enable people to contact you, to help with the feature, to get a status update, or to raise technical issues that need addressing.
+Include your email address to enable people to contact you: to help with the feature, to get a status update, or to raise technical issues that need addressing.

 *   Email: <my@email>